liborty/medians/README.md

 Finding the medians is a common task in statistics and data analysis.
 At least it should be, if only it did not take so long.

 We argue in [rstats](https://github.com/liborty/rstats) that using the Geometric Median is the most stable way to characterise multidimensional data.
-There we solved the problem of finding it efficiently in n dimensions by implementing a stable algorithm with good convergence (an improved Weiszfeld algorithm).

-That leaves the one dimensional case, where the medians are not used nearly enough either, due to being much slower to determine than the arithmetic mean.
+That leaves the one dimensional case, where the medians are not used nearly enough either, due to being much slower to calculate than the arithmetic mean.

 ## The Algorithms